1Kelv/weather-app/README.md

 # 🌦️ Weather App Kelvin

-A simple, elegant, and responsive weather application built using **HTML**, **CSS**, and **Vanilla JavaScript**.
+A modern and minimal weather forecast web app built with **HTML**, **CSS**, and **JavaScript**, powered by the free **Open-Meteo API**.

-It fetches real-time weather data from [Open-Meteo](https://open-meteo.com) and dynamically displays weather-based visuals like rain, sun, or clouds — offering an interactive user experience.
+It shows real-time weather updates including temperature, wind speed, and weather conditions,  with dynamic animations that adapt to the weather (☀️ sunny, 🌧️ rainy, ❄️ snowy, etc).

 🚀 **Live Site:**
 🔗 [https://weather-app-kelvin.netlify.app](https://weather-app-kelvin.netlify.app)